MarisolJC/Astrometry_meets_PTAs/README.md

 # Measuring SGWB with Astrometry and PTAs

-This repository contains codes[^1] to calculate and visualise the Overlap Reduction Functions (ORFs) reported in :page_facing_up: 2412.14010.
+This repository contains codes[^1] to calculate and visualise the Overlap Reduction Functions (ORFs), as well as the Fisher forecasts reported in :page_facing_up: 2412.14010.

 ## SGWB Maps